-Watch Out! for illegal pesticides is the message of a year long, nationwide, industry campaign launched to raise awareness of the risks of illegal pesticides.
+Watch Out! for illegal pesticides is the message of a nationwide, industry campaign launched to raise awareness of the risks of illegal pesticides.
 The campaign is supported by the Voluntary Initiative and Red Tractor Assurance, with funding from the Crop Protection Association, National Farmers Union and Agricultural Industries Confederation.

 Trade in illegal pesticides, involving organised criminal gangs, is increasing around the world.
 These illegal pesticides are untested and uncontrolled and therefore may contain inferior or even dangerous and banned substances.
 Their use could endanger the health of sprayer operators, deprive farmers of their Single Farm Payment and farm assured status, result in crop failure or rejection, create environmental risks to wildlife soil and water and even lead to prosecution.